outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 		- heartbeat mechanisms send regular signals/heartbeats between components to detect failures, and checkpointing periodically saves the system state so if a failure occurs the system can be restored to the last saved state
 	- error recovery methods
 		- rollback recovery is where the system reverts to a previous state after detecting an error using saved checkpoints or logs, and forward recovery is where the system tries to correct or compensate for the failure to continue operating which may involve reprocessing or reconstructing data
-	- design patterns for fault tolerance
-		- circuit breaker pattern: this wraps services in a circuit breaker, so when the service fails the circuit break is activated, so future calls fail fast instead of trying to connect to a failing service repeatedly, preventing cascading failures
-		- bulkhead pattern: this isolates components/services to prevent a failure in one part of the system from affecting others
-		- retry pattern: this automatically retries failed operations bc of transient errors, typically retried with exponential backoff to avoid overwhelming the system
-		- rate limiting pattern: controls the number of requests a system or service can handle in a specific timeframe to prevent overload and ensure fair usage
-		- failover pattern: switches to a backup system/component when the primary one fails, which ensures continuity of service by having redundant systems ready to take over

 - event-driven architecture
 	- event-driven architecture is where system components communicate with each other by generating, identifying, and reacting to events, where components are independent so they can function without each other, where when an event takes place, a message is sent, prompting relevant components to respond, which enhances flexibility, scalability, real-time responsiveness, and decentralized communication which enhances reliability and simplifies maintenance